 Factoring provides your auto and truck repair shop with immediate funds that you can use to buy parts, pay suppliers, and cover payroll.
 Most factoring lines are designed to adapt to your business needs.
 They can grow as you service a growing client base.

-Usually, asset based lending programs can finance accounts receivable, inventory, machinery, and even real estate.
-Based on the assets that are being funded, the line can be structured like a line of credit, a term loan, or both.
-Although an asset based lined allows you to finance invoices, it is different from factoring.
+Usually, asset-based lending programs can finance accounts receivable, inventory, equipment, and machinery.
+Based on the assets being funded, the line can be structured like a line of credit, a term loan, or both.
+Although an asset-based line allows you to finance invoices, it is different from factoring.

-Qualifying for an asset based financing line is more difficult than getting factoring, but it’s easier than getting a bank line of credit.
+Qualifying for an asset-based financing line is more complicated than getting factoring, but it’s easier than getting a bank line of credit.

-Are you looking for factoring or asset based lending?
-We are a leading provider and can provide you with competitive pricing.
+Are you looking for factoring or asset-based lending?
+We are a leading provider and can offer you competitive pricing.
 For a quote, fill out this form or call us toll-free at (877) 300 3258.